Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 This course assumes no prior data modeling knowledge and, therefore, there are no pre-requisites.
 This course is designed for anyone with one or more of these terms in their job title: “data”, “analyst”, “architect”, “developer”, “database”, and “modeler”.

-Assuming no prior knowledge of data modeling, we introduce our first case study which illustrates four important gaps filled by data models.
-Next, we will explain data modeling concepts and terminology, and provide you with a set of questions you can ask to quickly and precisely build a data model.
-We will also explore each component on a data model and practice reading business rules.
-We will complete several exercises, including one on creating a data model based upon an existing set of data.
-You will be able to answer the following questions by the end of this section:
+Assuming no prior knowledge of data modeling, we introduce our first case study, which illustrates four important gaps filled by data models.
+Next, we will explain data modeling concepts and terminology and provide you with a set of questions you can ask to quickly and precisely build a data model.
+Many exercises will ensure you are competent in leveraging the data model components of entities, attributes, relationships, keys, subtyping, hierarchies, and networks.
+We will also explore best practices from the perspectives of both the modeler and reviewer, and you will be provided with a Data Model Scorecard template to use on your current projects.
+You will be able to answer the following questions by the end of this module:

 - How does the 80/20 rule apply to data modeling?